escobard/cloud-apps/e2e/README.md

 ## Usage

 This application expects the `create-app UI` to be running on `localhost:3000` with the API and database available.

+All end to end tests are dependent on the `integration` tests running first, as e2e assertions rely on the data created by the integration tests.

+### Quickstart:

+In the root directory:

+1. `npm run dev`

-To quickly spin up a development instance of the platform, run `npm run dev` in the root directory, or `cd
+Run `npm run dev && npm run test-api-integration` in the root directory.
- .. && npm run dev` from this directory.

 ## Scripts